-This document represents a major update to the previous Electronic Part Reliability Data (EPRD-97) databook published over 15 years ago.
+This document represents a major update to the previous Electronic Part Reliability Data databook.
 Its purpose is to provide empirical field failure rate data on electronic components.
-EPRD-97 data was limited to Capacitors, Diodes, Integrated Circuits, Optoelectronic Devices, Resistors, Thyristors, Transformers, and Transistors.
-EPRD-2014 adds millions of hours of operating time and hundreds of failures to these component types, as well as adding (and updating) field failure rate data on electronic Connectors, Relays, Switches, Inductors/Coils, previously contained only in the Reliability Information Analysis Center (RIAC) Nonelectronic Part Reliability Data (NPRD-2011) release.
+Compared to its predecessor, EPRD-2024 adds millions of hours of operating time and hundreds of failures to existing component types, and adds field failure rate data for approximately 6,000 new components.

 Reliability data is required to perform reliability assessments of systems.
-The part types for which data is contained in this document are those contained in existing reliability prediction methodologies, such as MIL-HDBK-217F, Notice 2 and.
-Whereas MIL-HDBK-217 and 217PlusTM contain mathematical models that have been derived from empirical field failure rate data, the data contained in EPRD-2014 represents historically observed field failure rates.
-This data can be used as an alternative to existing prediction methodologies.
+The part types for which data is contained in this document are those contained in existing reliability prediction methodologies, such as MIL-HDBK-217F, Notice 2 and 217PlusTM: 2015, Notice 1.
+Whereas MIL-HDBK-217 and 217PlusTM contain mathematical models that have been derived from empirical field failure rate data, the data contained in EPRD-2024 represents historically observed field failure rates.
+This data can be used as an alternative to 2024 prediction methodologies.